tonytvo/blog-generator/content/blog/how-to-win-friends-influence-people-summary/index.md

   - postpone action to give both sides time to think through the problem.

 # How to give feedback
-- begin with praise and honest appreciation, be specific.
-- introduce the point of improvement
 - talk about your own related mistakes
 - call attention to people's mistakes indirectly
 - ask questions instead of giving orders
 - give the person a fine reputation to live up to.
 Act as though the trait were already one of his/her outstanding characteristics.
 - let the other people save face.
 - be "hearty in your approbation and lavish in your praise".
-- praise the slightest improvement and praise every improvement.
 - be specific with your compliments and don't give everyone the same compliments.
 - Use encouragement.
 Make the fault seem easy to correct.
 - frame the improvement in terms of the person's own interests.